hyperledger/aries-rfcs/features/0755-oca-for-aries/README.md

 [OCA specification], a "standardized global solution for data capture and exchange."
 Given a data structure (such as a verifiable credential), OCA allows for the creation of purpose-specific overlays of information about that data structure.
-Each overlay provides some knowledge about the overall data structure or the individual attributes within it.
+Each overlay provides some knowledge (human and machine-readable) about the overall data structure or the individual attributes within it.
 The information in the overlays makes it possible to create useful software for capturing data, displaying it and exchanging it.
-While the [OCA website](https://oca.colossi.network/) and [OCA specification] can be reviewed for a detailed background of OCA and its various purposes, in this RFC we'll focus on its purpose in Aries, which is quite constrained and pragmatic--a mechanism for an issuer to provide information about a verifiable credential to allow holder and verifier software to display the credential in a human-friendly way, including the issuer's preferred branding.
+While the [OCA website](https://oca.colossi.network/) and [OCA specification] can be reviewed for a detailed background of OCA and its various purposes, in this RFC we'll focus on its purpose in Aries, which is quite constrained and pragmatic--a mechanism for an issuer to provide information about a verifiable credential to allow holder and verifier software to display the credential in a human-friendly way, including using the viewers preferred language, and the issuer's preferred branding.
 The image below shows an Aries mobile Wallet displaying the same credential without and with OCA overlays applied in two languages.
 All of the differences in the latter two screenshots from the first come from issuer-supplied OCA data.

 [OCA Specification]: https://oca.colossi.network/specification/
 [RFC0756 OCA for Aries Style Guide]: ../0756-oca-for-aries-style-guide/README.md